zeing/daterangepicker-bulma/README.md

 **HOW TO USE**

-use daterangepicker-bulma.js (`/public/js/daterangepicker.js`) instead of daterangepicker.js
+copy daterangepicker.js from `/public/js/daterangepicker.js` instead of daterangepicker.js